braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 > ![Example of a visualization of the brain atlas](fig09.jpg)
 >
 > **Figure 9.
 Example of a visualization of the brain atlas.**
-> A final figure created with BRAPH 2.0 by changing different options in the menu.
+> A final figure was created with BRAPH 2.0 by changing different options in the menu.

 Each brain region can be represented with spheres, symbols, IDs, and labels.
 Spheres are objects that are rendered in 3D — often prettier, but also more computationally expensive.
 Symbols are objects rendered in 2D — more stylized and less computationally expensive.
 IDs and labels are the texts associated with the brain region.